What is the SCERTS Model?

-SCERTS® incorporates aspects of different well-established autism spectrum disorder (ASD) therapies in individualised programs designed by children’s parents and therapists.
+SCERTS takes aspects of well-established therapies for autistic children and combines them in individualised programs designed by children’s parents and therapists.

-The time involved in this approach depends on the specific strategies that are used with individual children.
+The time involved in this approach depends on the specific therapies that are used with individual children.

-SCERTS® is a model of service provision, rather than a specific program.
-Research has validated some of the individual techniques used in this model.
+SCERTS is a model of service provision, rather than a specific program.
+Some of the individual therapies and techniques used in this model are supported by research.

-Practitioners who have been trained in the SCERTS® Model or who have studied the SCERTS® professional manual can practise this method.
-The developers of SCERTS® say it’s most effective when professionals from different disciplines – for example, speech pathologists, psychologists and occupational therapists – collaborate in the treatment.
+Practitioners who have been trained in the SCERTS Model or who have studied the SCERTS professional manual can use the Model.
+The SCERTS developers say it’s most effective when professionals from different disciplines – for example, speech pathologists, psychologists and occupational therapists – collaborate on its use.

 Parent education, training, support and involvement

 If your child is in a program that uses the SCERTS Model, you work with therapists and other professionals to implement the Model.
 You help with your child’s initial assessment, set intervention goals and use the teaching supports and techniques at home.

 The cost of this approach varies depending on the service provider.

 Therapies and supports for autistic children range from behaviour therapies and developmental approaches to medicines and alternative therapies.
 When you understand the main types of therapies and supports for autistic children, it’ll be easier to work out the approach that will best suit your child.